adelaaa1026/bert-reading-comprehension/readme.md

 # Dual Co-Matching Network for multiple choice questions

-This repo contains a re-implementation of Dual Co-Matching Network for multiple choice questions introduced in [this](https://arxiv.org/pdf/1908.11511.pdf) paper, as the final project for CS1470 Deep Learning.
+As the final project for CS1470 Deep Learning, we re-implemented Dual Co-Matching Network for multiple choice questions introduced in [this](https://arxiv.org/pdf/1908.11511.pdf) paper.
 The model uses `BERT-Small` with 4 layers of encoders and a hidden size of 256, and achieves accuracy around 0.6138.
 The model definition is stored in `model.py`, and `main.py` is the script for running the training task.
 The current model is trained with a subset of the high school questions in the RACE dataset.

 # Introduction: